All-Conference Performer From Duke Brings Wealth of Swimming Experience

 Colonials Look to Make Splash at 2015 Atlantic 10 Championships

 With Addition of Diving, Colonials Look to Make Impact at A-10 Championships

 Colonials Earn Academic Honors for Spring 2014 Semester

-Colonials to Compete at Spire Institute in Geneva, Ohio
+Colonials Return to SPIRE Institute in Ohio for Second Straight Year

 GW vs. Drexel (11.03.2012) Photos by: James Lang

 Head Coach Dan Rhinehart is in his 17th year at the helm of the GW men's and women's swimming programs in 2014-15.